All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Insurance coverage varies dramatically based on plan type and medical necessity criteria.
 Most commercial plans cover semaglutide for diabetes but require prior authorization for weight loss indications.
 Coverage typically requires a BMI ≥30 or BMI ≥27 with comorbidities, plus documentation of previous weight loss attempts.
 Even with coverage, copays can range from $25 to $200 monthly, depending on formulary tier placement.

 Compounded semaglutide offers a more affordable alternative, with FormBlends providing physician-supervised compounded semaglutide starting at $250-350 monthly.
 This represents a 70-80% cost reduction compared to brand-name options.
-Compounded formulations use the same active ingredient but are prepared by specialized pharmacies under FDA oversight, offering identical therapeutic benefits at reduced costs.
+Compounded formulations use the prescribed active pharmaceutical ingredient but are prepared by specialized pharmacies under FDA oversight, offering similar intended therapeutic goals at reduced costs.

 Option Monthly Cost Insurance Coverage Availability